Chiral anomalies and Wilson fermions: Introduction

 This is a symmetry of the classical standard model Lagrangian when the fermion masses vanish.
 However all renormalization schemes must violate this symmetry.
 In particular left handed fields, $\psi_L=(1-\gamma_5)\psi/2$, ultimately must mix with right handed ones, $\psi_R=(1+\gamma_5)\psi/2$, although the mechanism for this depends on the details of the regulator.

 The Wilson lattice approach provides a specific regularization making the Feynman path integral mathematically well defined.
 As such the approach must allow for the effects of anomalies.
 A summary of the long history of this problem appears in Ref. \cite{Smit:2025tre}.
-The Smit-Swift model \cite{Smit:1985nu,Swift:1984dg} when extended to include an entire generation of fermions provides a specific lattice formulation for the standard model \cite{Creutz:2023wxu}, based on three commuting gauge groups $SU(3)\otimes SU(2).\otimes U(1)$.
+The Smit-Swift model \cite{Smit:1985nu,Swift:1984dg} { (see also \cite{Smit:1986fn,Itoh:1986jh,Itoh:1987iy})} is a particular attempt to formulate chiral gauge theories with Wilson fermions.
+When extended to include an entire generation of fermions, The approach provides a specific lattice formulation for the standard model \cite{Creutz:2023wxu}, based on three commuting gauge groups $SU(3)\otimes SU(2).\otimes U(1)$.
 Here we expand on that presentation with more details on the connection between anomalies and colliding eigenvalues of the Dirac matrix.
-Among various interesting issues is where does the baryon decay predicted by 't Hooft \cite{'tHooft:1976fv} arise.
+Among various interesting issues is where does the baryon decay predicted by 't Hooft \cite{'tHooft:1976fv} arise?
 We will see that it comes from multiple fermion combinations simultaneously coupling in a gauge invariant way with complex configurations of Higgs and gauge fields.

 A typical lattice gauge simulation generates configurations for the gauge and Higgs fields and then explores Dirac operator on these configurations.
 In something like the hybrid Monte Carlo method \cite{Duane:1987de} for a dynamical simulation, feedback is included from the fermion loops.
 Here we will concentrate on the Dirac operator itself and not be concerned with the details of generating the relevant gauge and Higgs configurations.